richelbilderbeek/ProjectRichelBilderbeek/Tools/ToolSpeciesOfTheRings/ToolSpeciesOfTheRings.md

      * If colonized: Pick a random neightbour.
        * If the difference in distance values between focal pixel and neighbour is below a certain threshold, there is a mating: the pixel will be replaced by offspring with the mean distance value plus a random mutation.
        * Else: add a random mutation to the focal pixel

+The random mutation is a value drawn from a normal distribution with mean zero.

+The colors denote the distance values, where red is the lowest and purple is the heighest value, following the colors of the rainbow.
+This is rescaled every timestep.